anywhichway/lmdb-indexeddb/README.md

 # lmdb-indexeddb
-LMDB API wrapped around IndexedDB to make LMDB available in the browser
+LMDB API wrapped around IndexedDB to make LMDB available in the browser.

+This is ALPHA software.
+Many unit tests not yet in place.

 # Installation